JakMcCarthy/ReadMe-Generator/README.md

   # ReadMe Generator
   ## Description:
-  Creates command line interface to generate a ReadMe.md file following the format of this one
+  This is to generate ReadMe.md files from the terminal line for any project in markdown

   ## Table of Contents